-Welcome to Blue Mountain, known for its amazing four season recreation.
+Welcome to Blue Mountain, known for its amazing four-season recreation.
 The Village at Blue and the hamlet of Craigleith are found in between the mountain and the shores of Georgian Bay.
 This area has amazing scenery and great ways to experience all that this area has to offer.

 Blue Mountain is pretty much synonymous with winter.
-With over 40 different trails for downhill skiing and snowboarding, Blue Mountain is definitely one of the biggest ski resorts in Ontario.
+With over 40 different trails for downhill skiing and snowboarding, Blue is definitely one of the biggest ski resorts in Ontario.

-May Real Estate Market Report
+October Blue Mountains Real Estate Market Report